Undergraduate Course Descriptions

 405. Cataloging and Classification.
 3 hrs.
 Principles and methods of cataloging and classifying library materials; provides practice in bibliographical description and subject analysis.

 406. Advanced Cataloging and Classification.
 3 hrs.
 Prerequisite: LIS 405.
 Advanced study of the principles and methods of descriptive and subject cataloging and classification with attention to non-print materials.

 408. School Libraries.
 3 hrs.
 A survey of the objectives, functions, and organization of the library in elementary and secondary schools.

-411. Development of Library Collection.
+411. Development of Library Collections.
 3 hrs.
 Philosophy and principles governing the selection and procurement of all types of library materials, including the use of selection aids and bibliographic sources for developing both print and non-print collections; this is writing intensive course.

 416. Technology in the School Library.
 3 hrs.
 A survey of technology utilized in elementary and secondary school libraries.

 417. Literature and Related Media for Children.
 3 hrs.
 A survey of children's literature, traditional and modern, and other related materials for use by and with children from birth to grade 6.